Muhammadkadhim/myjsonserver/README.md

 # myjsonserver
-to get fake data for testing
+to get fake data for testing.